readyapi/cligenius/docs/tutorial/options/help.md

 ## Hide default from help

-You can tell Types to not show the default value in the help text with `show_default=False`:
+You can tell Cligenius to not show the default value in the help text with `show_default=False`:

 === "Python 3.7+"